 ‘St John Crusader’ was sold for the nominal sum of £500 to a community group in Wester Hailes to be operated as a community boat.
 She was renamed the ‘Calder Crusader’ and refitted for the group by the Army.
 Sadly, they were unable to maintain her, and she was left unloved for several years, during which time she was vandalised and sunk on more than one occasion.

 In 2004 the Wester Hailes group agreed that the boat should be made available to a group who would appreciate and restore her and so in April 2004 the Bridge 19-40 Union Canal Society acquired her for a nominal sum and renamed her ‘Bluebell’.

 ‘Bluebell’ was restored over a period three years by dedicated volunteers from the Bridge 19-40 Union Canal Society, and in 2007 she was brought into service as our trip boat.

-Due to the fact we have put our passenger boat, Bluebell up for sale (see explanation under Welcome on our home page), we regret that we are still unable to offer boat trips in 2022 We will be starting a Fundraising campaign to raise funds to purchase a new passenger carrying boat.
+Due to the fact we have put our passenger boat, Bluebell up for sale (see explanation under Welcome on our home page), we regret that we are unable to offer boat trips in 2022 We will be starting a Fundraising campaign to raise funds to purchase a new passenger carrying boat.
 We can still be contacted by telephone, email or via our facebook page.

 Please follow us on facebook for updates on the current situation and canal news in general.